Skip to content

 dataref : A single dataref value.

-formula: An expression that contains variables and mathematical operations to combine and compute a value
+formula: An expression that contains variables, including datarefs, and mathematical operations to combine and compute a single final value.

 Button State